MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsUpgradePolicy.md

 # New-CsTeamsUpgradePolicy

 ## SYNOPSIS
-In on-premises deployments of Skype for Business Server, CsTeamsUpgradePolicy enables adminstrators to control whether user see a notification in their Skype for Business client of a pending upgrade to Teams.
+In on-premises deployments of Skype for Business Server, TeamsUpgradePolicy enables adminstrators to control whether user see a notification in their Skype for Business client of a pending upgrade to Teams.
 In addition, when this policy is assigned to a user, administrators can optionally have Win32 versions of Skype for Business clients silently download Teams based on the value of CsTeamsUpgradeConfiguration.